Mount Tabor (Oregon): Park

 John Charles Olmsted, stepson and nephew of the famed Frederick Law Olmsted, visited Portland in 1903 to help design the site for the Lewis and Clark Centennial Exposition, on the request of Rev. Thomas Lamb Eliot, minister of the First Unitarian Church and relative of Charles Eliot, the son of the president of Harvard University and acclaimed landscape architect and partner in the Olmsted landscape firm in Brookline, Massachusetts.
 Rev. Eliot arranged for Olmsted to visit Seattle for park planning, too, in order to help make the long trip financially feasible.
 While John Charles Olmsted was in Portland, Rev. Eliot and other park supporters took him on a tour throughout the city so that he could create a grand plan of parks.
 Olmsted recommended that Mount Tabor be protected for future park use, even though it was well removed from the city at the time.
 Following Olmsted's recommendation, the Portland Parks Bureau began to acquire land there in 1909.
 The park was designed, along with other Portland parks, by Emanuel Tillman Mische, a highly pedigreed horticulturist and long-time landscape designer for the famed Olmsted Brothers landscape firm.
-The 196-acre (0.79 km²) Mount Tabor Park was the largest Portland park until 1947 when Forest Park was created.
+The 196-acre (0.79 km2) Mount Tabor Park was the largest Portland park until 1947 when Forest Park was created.

-Mount Tabor Park does not appear to have ever been formally ordained by the City as a park.
+Mount Tabor Park does not appear to have ever been formally ordained by the city as a park.
 According to archival records, an ordinance declaring Williams Park, named for a prominent citizen, was stopped by neighborhood activists wanting the historic name, Mount Tabor Park, to be retained.
 No other ordinance appears to have been enacted to date.
 The entire park, including the Central Maintenance Yard, was listed in the National Register of Historic Places in 2004.
 The nomination was forwarded by a community effort spearheaded and funded by the Mount Tabor Neighborhood Association.

 Mount Tabor was home to cross burnings by Oregon's Ku Klux Klan in the 1920s.
 Automotive parades of hooded Klan members were common in Southeast Portland.

 The park featured a statue of The Oregonian editor and Scottish Rite Freemason Harvey W. Scott.
 The larger-than-life statue was sculpted by Gutzon Borglum, notable for sculptures on Mount Rushmore.
 The bronze statue was dedicated on July 22, 1933, with approximately 3,000 in attendance, 23 years after Scott died.
 Oregon governor Julius Meier was chairman of the event, and Chester Harvey Rowell gave a speech.
 The statue was toppled in 2020 and replaced with the bust of York in February 2021.

+In 2023, Mount Tabor Park was designated as the first Urban Quiet Park in the United States by Quiet Parks International, an organization that seeks to promote quiet parks around the world.